-=IF (logical_Condition, [value_if_true], [value_if_false])
+=IF(logical_Condition, [value_if_true], [value_if_false])

 In the first portion of the parameter, we need to pass our condition based on which we are going to compare.
 Then the second and third part defines what will be if the values after comparison get True or False.

-Step 1: Enter the below formula in cell D4.
+- Firstly, enter the below formula in cell D4.

 In this method, we will use the same IF function, and depending on the condition we will use a formula and show them in another cell.
 Let’s think about the same dataset used in the previous method but here I will update the new Price if the Flag value is not “X” and our new price will be 2 times the current price.

 In terms of searching for something in Excel, the LOOKUP function will be the proper choice for that.
-This function allows us to search vertically or horizontally something within a condition in a certain range.
+This function allows us to search vertically or horizontally within a condition in a certain range.
 For those specific purposes, there are VLOOKUP and HLOOKUP functions in Excel.
 Let’s see the fundamentals of the VLOOKUP function.
-The syntax of the function like this:
+The syntax of the function is like this:

 =VLOOKUP (value, table, col_index, [range_lookup])